Overview

 - Purchase Daytona Super Duty 57589 floor jack — stage:: 5

-- Verify full lift workflow: jack → stands on sandwich pads → lower vehicle → confirm height chain — stage:: 6
+- Verify full lift workflow: jack → stands on bare floor → lower vehicle → confirm height chain — stage:: 6

 References

-- Jack Stand Selection — Companion document: ESCO 10498 stands + engineered sandwich pads
+- Jack Stand Selection — Companion document: ESCO 10498 stands (no pads needed on bare concrete)

 - Lift — 2-post lift in Bay 3 (drives need for jack + stands in Bays 1-2)